ViennaSoftMatterDay/vsmd-website/content/vsmd23/index.md

 ---
 title: "Vienna Soft Matter Day"

-description: The second Vienna Soft Matter Day will be held on December 1st 2023 at the Erwin Schrödinger Institute of University of Vienna
+description: The second Vienna Soft Matter Day was held on December 1st 2023 at the Erwin Schrödinger Institute of University of Vienna
 theme_version: '2.8.2'
 cascade:
   featured_image: '/images/Wien-skyline2.jpg'
 ---

-The 2023 Soft Matter Day regional meeting will be held on December 1st at the University of Vienna at the [Erwin Schrödinger Institute](https://www.esi.ac.at/).
+The 2023 Soft Matter Day regional meeting was held on December 1st at the University of Vienna at the [Erwin Schrödinger Institute](https://www.esi.ac.at/).
 Our goal is to encourage the establishment of a coherent scientific community in the area, which is why the meeting is free of registration fees.
 We encourage members of the soft matter community at all levels (PIs, postdocs, students)